roryl/lucee-book/lifecycle_scopes.md

 ```
 </noscript>

-This this example above, only the myFunc has access to myVar.
+In the example above, only the myFunc() function has access to myVar.
 If multiple functions need to access myVar, it should be declared it in the variables scope.
 That would change the example to the following:

 {% gist id="roryl/08a89aa59430b797cdb4",file="component_variables.cfc" %}{% endgist %}